g3-matheson/g3-matheson/README.md

 ## Kat Matheson 🐈‍⬛🧙⚧🇨🇦⚜️

 ### 🎮 Games
-- I am working on a hex-grid puzzle game called Emergence 2046.
+- I am creating a hex-grid puzzle game called Emergence 2046.
   - PvE mode: repopulate the biodome of the planet after climate collapse.
   - PvP mode: be the first to conquer the map with your engineered plants.